helfertool/helfertool/README.md

     docker run -d --hostname helfertool-rabbitmq --name helfertool-rabbitmq \
         -p 5672:5672 rabbitmq

-### Django
+### Configuration and start

-By default Django uses a SQLite database that can be generated using the following command inside the project directory:
+Change the broker configuration in `helfertool/settings.py`.

-    python manage.py migrate
+For RabbitMQ with the username "guest" and password "guest" the configuration should look like this:

-Then a superuser should be created:
+    BROKER_URL = 'amqp://guest:guest@127.0.0.1/'

-    python manage.py createsuperuser
+    CELERY_RESULT_BACKEND = 'amqp://guest:guest@127.0.0.1/'

-Now you can start the webserver for development:
+Now start celery:

-    python manage.py runserver
+    celery -A helfertool worker -c 2 --loglevel=info

-Now visit http://localhost:8000 with your browser.
+## Mails

-### Mails
+The Helfertool tries to send mails to localhost:25 with the default configuration.

-If you want to test the E-Mail part, you can start a SMTP debug server using this command:
+If you want to test the E-Mail part during development, you can start a SMTP debug server using this command:

     python -m smtpd -n -c DebuggingServer localhost:1025